sunhwan/charmmdoc/source/block.rst

 free energy simulations with a component analysis scheme have been implemented.
 The lambda-dynamics, an alternative way of performing free energy calculations and screening binding molecules, has also been implemented.
-Subcommands related to BLOCK will be described here.
-To see how to output the results of a dynamics run, please see DYNAMICS documentation (keywords are IUNLDM, NSAVL, and LDTITLE).
+Subcommands related to :chm:`BLOCK` will be described here.
+To see how to output the results of a dynamics run, please see :doc:`dynamc` documentation (keywords are :chm:`IUNLDM`, :chm:`NSAVL`, and :chm:`LDTITLE`).
 Please refer to :doc:`pdetail` for detailed description of the lambda dynamics and its implementation.

-BLOCK was recently modified so that it works with the IMAGE module of CHARMM.
+:chm:`BLOCK` was recently modified so that it works with the :chm:`IMAGE` module of CHARMM.
 As some changes to the documentation were necessary anyways, it was decided to also improve the existing documentation.
-The Syntax and Function section below are relatively unchanged; the added documentation is in the Hints section (READ IT if you are using BLOCK for the first time!).
+The :ref:`Syntax and Function <block_syntax>` section below are relatively unchanged;
+the added documentation is in the :ref:`Hints <block_hints>` section (READ IT if you are using BLOCK for the first time!).
 Comments/suggestions to boresch@tammy.harvard.edu.

+BLOCK was modified so that it works with the Ewald (simple and PME) method of CHARMM.
+The Syntax and Function of BLOCK module are unchanged.

 .. _block_syntax: